pkmtum/NeuralODE_PhysicalProblems_Tensorflow/README.md

 # Add your own systems

-If you would like to test models on your own system, simply create a file in the 'environments' folder and add your configuration to the 'environments.json' file.
+If you would like to test models on your own physical systems, simply create a file in the 'experiments/environments/' folder and add your configuration to the 'environments.json' file.

 ## Requirements
 * TensorFlow 2.2